Telumire/SteamDeckGuide/README.md

 A wiki to help you make the most of your Steam Deck, powered by TiddlyWiki.

 # Contributing
 For now, the easiest way for me to allow other to make contribution is for you to edit or upload the files inside the "tiddlers" folder of this github repo.
-I will review your submission and update the live wiki at https://steamdeckguide.tiddlyhost.com.
+I will review your submission and update the live wiki at https://steamdeckguide.tiddlyhost.com or https://www.telumire.be/SteamDeckGuide (github page).

 A neat way to do that is to use the vscode web editor.
 Simply press `.` to open the editor.
 In the file explorer (ctrl+shift+e), unfold the "tiddlers" folder, then edit the tiddlers or create your own.
 To push your changes, go to the Source Control (ctrl+shift+g), set a message and press the checkmark button.